FaruqueO/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 	*value 6 means LAYING : subject was laying down during the test

 The following fields are average measurements for each subject on a specific activity
 3. TimeBodyAccelerometerMean-X
 4. TimeBodyAccelerometerMean-Y
 5. TimeBodyAccelerometerMean-Z
- 6. TimeBodyAccelerometerStdandardDeviation -X
+6. TimeBodyAccelerometerStdandardDeviation-X
- 7. TimeBodyAccelerometerStdandardDeviation -Y
+7. TimeBodyAccelerometerStdandardDeviation-Y
- 8. TimeBodyAccelerometerStdandardDeviation -Z
+8. TimeBodyAccelerometerStdandardDeviation-Z
 9. TimeGravityAccelerometerMean-X
 10. TimeGravityAccelerometerMean-Y
 11. TimeGravityAccelerometerMean-Z
 12. TimeGravityAccelerometerStdandardDeviation -X